 Where do I register for baby?

 I created a Target baby registry and Amazon baby registry for the essentials (to give people options).
+Most of our friends and family chose to go the Amazon route, just because of convenience!
 I also had a Pottery Barn Kids baby registry for decor and the more just-because-it’s-cute stuff!
-Consider where your guests live and give people options of going in-store vs. buying online!
+Consider where your guests live and give people options of going in-store vs. buying online.

 How many baby registries should I have?